RooyyDoe/browser-technologies-2021/README.md

     }
   ```

   When selected the input I needed to make validations for them, these will exist out of `valid` and `invalid`.
-The ones that are `invalid` will get a invalid class added to the label and it will also get een `.setAttribute()` with the error message in it.
-For the `valid` one its the other way around and the error message will be empty instead. these error message will be added to the `::after` of the label
+The ones that are `invalid` will get a invalid class added to the label and it will also get a `.setAttribute()` with the error message in it.
+For the `valid` one its the other way around and the error message will be empty instead.
+These error messages will be added to the `::after` of the label.

   ```
   label.classList.add('invalid')